The last holiday I went on with my parents was to Dorset, at the age of 15.

 Homelands has been recently renovated to a very high standard, but the owners have retained lots of its period charm.
 It has high ceilings throughout which only adds to the sense of space, as well as original fireplaces, and a stained glass front door.
 It has been set up as a holiday home with large families in mind.
 Both the lounge and the kitchen hoard books, and games for visitors of all ages, and it was ready and waiting for young children with a travel cot, high chair, stairgate, and plastic cutlery and crockery all there.

-Although we could have easily spent our whole time at Homelands, we were also keen to visit as much as we could (and tire Thomas out each day).
+Although we could have easily spent our whole time at Homelands, we were also keen to visit as much as we could around that area of Dorset (and tire Thomas out each day).

 First on the list was Farmer Palmer’s Farm Park, just half an hour away near Wareham.
 As the name suggests, this popular attraction offers hands-on animal experiences as well as amazing play areas for children up to the age of 8.
 They can bottle feed the lambs, meet the pigs and goats, hold a guinea pig, and groom a pony.
 And if the little ones get bored of the animals (never in Thomas’ case) there are endless play possibilities.
 There are pedal tractors to ride, go-karts (which actually Daddy and Grandad went on, rather than Thomas), a bumpy tractor and trailer ride, and indoor soft play.